Trendeo/slate/source/includes/_addresses.md

 ### Response

 A successful request creates the address with a newly created address ID.
 In case any of the "primary" fields is set to "true", any other address having that field set to "true" is turned into "false", to make sure that there is just one primary address at any point in time.
+In case the address is created for a guest user, and this guest user does not have a database entry yet, this guest user will be created in database.

 Parameter | Description
 --------- | -------